 JPMorgan Chase & Co.
-(JPM), the largest U.S. bank, said it will bolster the capital of its Mexican units by $250 million.
+(JPM:US), the largest U.S. bank, said it will bolster the capital of its Mexican units by $250 million.

 The move brings the firm’s total capital in Mexico to $653 million, JPMorgan said today in an e-mailed statement.